ezpublishlegacy/vagrant-ezp5-puppet-mysql/README.md

 ## Getting started:

-The following steps will setup a Cent Os 6.4 based VM for development with eZ Publish 2013.11 pre-installed.
+The following steps will setup a Cent Os 6.5 based VM for development with eZ Publish 2013.11 pre-installed.
 There are to possible processes, the first one you'll clone the repository while the second one you'll download it and extract it without needing to have the git tools installed:

-### 1. Cloning the repository
+### A. Cloning the repository

 - Clone this project to a directory